Is Chicken Good for Fatty Liver? [Answer & Tips]

 Today, we will learn more about eating chicken if you have a fatty liver disease.
-We have discussed about eggs and fatty liver in the previous article, so it was about time to go for chicken as well.
+We also talked about eggs and fatty liver in a previous article, so make sure to read that one as well.

 grilled chicken breast and vegetables

 This means that we should always try to consume the white chicken meat (aka chicken breast) instead of the thighs or wings.
-The latter might be more tasty indeed, but they’re also more unhealthy, as they have more fats.
+The latter might be more tasty indeed, but they’re also more unhealthy, as they have more fat.
+The same goes for skin, unfortunately.

-Let’s check out a comparison table below and see how things actually stand when it comes to chicken breasts vs skinless chicken thighs for NAFLD for 100 grams:
+Let’s check out a comparison table below and see how things actually stand when it comes to chicken breasts vs skinless chicken thighs (skin would add even more fat) for NAFLD for 100 grams:

 Calories165220